Why did we lose?

 What is the Great Forest Case?

 The Great Forest Case is a legal case by Bob Brown Foundation (BBF) challenging the regulation of native forest logging.
-We will argue that the Tasmanian Regional Forest Agreement (RFA) is invalid.
-If we succeed, forestry operations will need to be properly assessed under the Commonwealth EPBC Act for their impact on threatened and endangered species.
+We argued that the Tasmanian Regional Forest Agreement (RFA) is invalid.

-The case will be against the Commonwealth of Australia, the State of Tasmania and Sustainable Timber Tasmania.
+The case was against the Commonwealth of Australia, the State of Tasmania and Sustainable Timber Tasmania.

 A more detailed description of the legal background of the case is available here.